dryajov/ethereum-sync/fast-deterministic-sync.md

 ### "Client" flow

-- Pick a desired prefix size and generate the range of chunk roots to be requested
+- pick a desired prefix size and generate the range of chunk roots to be requested
-  - Pick some prefixes and request them from the "server" for a given state or storage root
+  - pick some prefixes and request them from the "server" for a given state or storage root
-  - Server responds with the chunks
+  - server responds with the chunks
     - all chunks delivered, repeat the flow for the next set of prefixes
     - the chunk did not fit in one response, but the server delivered what it could and the new prefix where the chunk stops
       - repeat the flow using the stop prefix above